Print Friendly

 10 Free range fowl at Uxlanb'al, Nahuala E k’o oxib’ ak’.

-There are three roosters.
+There are three hens.

 3 Huipil store, Nahuala 13 K’ak’ le po’t.